IndigoBeetle/KwyllDocs/docs/interface/screen_editor.md

 that applies to the current room, see [Logic](../introduction/terminology.md#logic) for more details.

 The Layout tab contains the screen layout editing tools.
-It consists of two parts, a standard [Tilemap Editor](./tilemap_editor.md) component, and layered on top of it a specific set of editing features for Screens.
-The Tilemap Editor is documented separately as a common component.
+It consists of two parts, a standard [Tilemap Editor](./tilemap_editor.md), and layered on top of it a specific set of editing features for Screens.

 ### Layout